 The number of possible pixel values increases as depth increases.
-For example, if the screen has a depth of four planes (hardware will support a four-plane screen), the value of each pixel comprises four bits.
+For example, if the screen has a depth of four planes, the value of each pixel comprises four bits.
 Clients using a four-plane intensity display can produce up to sixteen levels of brightness.
 Clients using a four-plane color display can produce as many as sixteen colors.
+The number of colors possible on any system is equal to 2^n , where n is the number of planes.
 Figure 5-1 illustrates the relationship between pixel values and planes.